kent10ou/Reddit_Native/README.md

 # Reddit Native

-iOS Reddit app using React Native and Reddit's API
+> iOS Reddit app using React Native, Redux, Redux-Thunk, Redux-Navigation, & Reddit's API

 ## How to run the app